Tuesday, April 24, 2018

 · confidence (trust) in God

-Both can be equally strong yet they are often the very opposite.
+Both can look the same externally and be equally strong yet they are often the very opposite.
 To have confidence in self in the wrong sense is exactly the opposite of confidence in God.
 It is believing you can achieve something solely by yourself, without God or his provisions, and empowering.

 There also can be